 Give yourself assigned smartphone and social media time if that’s a problem you have.
 Device temptation is becoming more and more prevalent as we become increasingly addicted to our phones.
 Put it on airplane mode, or turn it off completely.
 Throw it in a drawer where you can’t see it.

 If you’re on your computer for what you’re working on, try to avoid the internet unless it’s necessary for your project.
 If your goal is to write a book, use a computer that doesn’t even have access to the internet if possible.
 That way, you can’t even be tempted to use it.

 12. Have Goals You’re Excited About

-You’re not going to get anything accomplished if your goals don’t involve something you’re passionate about.
+You will get nothing accomplished if your goals don’t involve something you’re passionate about.
 If you’re thinking about doing something, but you don’t get incredibly eager to do it, then what’s the point?
-You aren’t going to want to work on it if you just feel “meh” every time you think of it.
+You will not want to work on it if you just feel “meh” every time you think of it.

 It’s time to wake up and get down to business.